 It is not only about working hard to get ready to participate in the RAS Prelims 2026, but it is also about the right approach.
-Several failures among the aspirants are caused by simple but preventable errors such as overlooking the syllabus, ineffective revision, ineffective current affairs planning and absence of practice of mock tests.
-The article identifies the best RAS Prelims Preparation 2026 mistakes and proposes viable solutions that will guide aspirants to be more accurate and time conscious and have higher chances of passing the test.
+Several failures among the aspirants are caused by simple but preventable errors, such as overlooking the syllabus, ineffective revision, ineffective current affairs planning, and absence of practice of mock tests.
+The article identifies the best RAS Prelims Preparation 2026 mistakes and proposes viable solutions that will guide aspirants to be more accurate and time-conscious and have higher chances of passing the test.

 The RAS Prelims Preparation 2026 process is tough and challenging.
 Thousands of applicants train hard each year but many fail to pass the prelims stage.
 Why?
 It is not that they are unintelligent or lazy in their studies but because they naturally get into the pitfalls in their study pattern.